markec12345678/castlekingdoms2027/STYLEGUIDE.md

 ## <a name='types'>Types</a>

-  - **Primitives**: When you access a primitive type you work directly on its value
+  - **Primitives**: When you access a primitive type, you work directly on its value.

     + `string`
     + `number`